Seekersdk/HA-Immich/README.md

 A Home Assistant custom integration for [Immich](https://immich.app) that displays photos from your albums on dashboards and digital photo frames.

-Built on top of [outadoc/immich-home-assistant](https://github.com/outadoc/immich-home-assistant) with additional features for photo frame use cases.
+Built on top of [outadoc/immich-home-assistant](https://github.com/outadoc/immich-home-assistant) with additional features for photo frame use cases, heavily inspirred of [Daanoz/ha-google-photos](https://github.com/Daanoz/ha-google-photos)

 ---